 Dear Your Teen:

-If a teen or tween is being bullied in school, realistically what can a parent expect the teacher to do for bullying help?
-And how should a parents broach bullying behavior in a way that is best suited to achieving results?
+If other students are bullying a teen or tween in school, realistically what can a parent expect the teacher to do for bullying help?
+And how should a parents broach bullying behavior in a way that is most effective in achieving results?

 Schools are full of people who care deeply about the well-being of children.
 As such, the vast majority of teachers will respond if they are clearly informed that bullying issues is occurring in or near their classroom.
 It’s important, though, to ask for help in a constructive and thoughtful way.
 Confrontation will only exacerbate the problem.
 To this end, one educator shares his thoughts on how best to go about this below.